jimhigson/oboe.js/writing/main_concat.md

 ![Some kind of diagram showing jsonPath expressions and functions partially completed to link back to the previous function.
 Include the statementExpr pointing to the last clause](images/placeholder)

+On first attempt at ICB, had two stacks, both arrays, plus reference to current node, current key and root node.
+After refactorings, just one list was enough.
+Why single-argument functions are helpful (composition etc)

+Stateless makes using a debugger easier - can look back in stack trace and because of no reassignment, can see the whole, unchanged state of the parent call.
+What the params are now are what they always have been, no chance of reassignment (some code style guides recommend not to reassign parameters but imperative languages generally do not forbid it) No Side effects: can type expressions into debugger to see evaluation without risk of changing program execution.